NiveditaRao87/task-management-app-frontend/README.md

 Published at https://obscure-waters-16235.herokuapp.com/
+For demo please use username: admin, password: password

-Creating a task management app inspired by Trello and Clockify.
+This project is a task management app inspired by Trello and Clockify.
 It will merge the functionalities of both but at a very simple level.
 Task creation will be tracked by a timer and a report should be generated to show time spent on tasks.
+A mentor at a Js react club I participated in suggested this project as it is very easily scalable.
+I found this to be really true, I built this project because then I dont really have to struggle with defining requirements and can just start with it so I get to learn and practice a lot.
+I can also keep increasing the complexity.

-Functionality implemented so far: Task creation, list creation, card details shown, connected to database, published at heroku
+Functionality implemented so far:
+1. List and card CRUD including moveing card between lists
+2. Authorisation
+3. Partially accessible

 Next steps:
-1. Add card detail modifications.
-2. Take time tracking state up from the card details component, so time can be tracked after the task has been closed, and display timer on a task if it is on for a certain task.
-Multiple timers cannot be started at the same time since currently it is a personal use task manager.
-Add date picker.
-Make the list scrollable instead of the page.
-3. Login functionality.
-4. Moving tasks, completing tasks, archiving tasks, showing archived tasks, unarchiving tasks, drag and drop.
-Activity tracking, time tracking, date picker.
-All card details modifications.
-5. Linking tasks to projects.
-Showing reports of time spent on projects.
-Activity log of projects and so on.
-6. Check accessibility, accreditation etc.
-7. Add ability to upload on image as background (using multer)/ or random
+1. Complete time tracking functionality
+2. Registration
+3. Date picker for due date
+4. Fix accessibility
+5. Fix responsiveness
+6. Fix CSS
+7. Add unit tests
+8. Cypress
+9. Drag and drop to move card and lists

 References: